cristianbanarescu/iOS-Development/git.md

     - Ex: `git config --global user.name` > displays what global name was set as the author's name for commit messages
     - Ex: `git config --global core.editor "..."` > use this to set your default editor when adding messages to your commits (when you omit the `-m` parameter for `git commit`)
         - Ex: VSCode: `git config --global core.editor "code --wait"` . also pls check out [this thread](https://stackoverflow.com/questions/30024353/how-can-i-use-visual-studio-code-as-default-editor-for-git) from Stackoverflow on how to properly set this for VSCode
+    - running just `git config` inside a repo, will modify/show configurations for that repo
+        - Ex: `git config --local ...`
 - `git status` > shows info about repo's current status, branch you're currently on, changed files, etc.
     - Ex:
         ```bash